kfinley/KyleFinley.net/packages/vue2-client/src/articles/dirty-works.md

 <div class="container text-center">
   <p>
     <h3>
-      <router-link to="/music">Gigs & Jams Calendar</router-link></h3>
+      <router-link to="/music">View more Gigs & Jams on the Calendar Page</router-link></h3>
   </p>

 <p>
 Our jams have on average a dozen players and singers.
 We try to keep it pretty loose and have a good time.
 I enjoy shooting phtos now and then when I have another bass player to jump on stage.
 Below are some photos from the jams.
 Most photos taken by Kyle Finley and are not authorized for use.
-More photos can be found on the  <router-link to="/photos/">Jam Photos Page
+More photos can be found on the  <router-link to="/photos/jazz-jams">Jam Photos Page.
 </p>
 </p>
 Please contact <a href="mailto:Kyle@KyleFinley.net">Kyle Finley</a> to inquire about use of all photos.